fsprojects/Paket/docs/content/paket-and-dotnet-cli.md

 If you want to create NuGet packages you can continue to use the [paket pack](paket-pack.html) command and [template files](template-files.html).

-Or you can use the new `Pack` support in the `.NET Sdk`, that will take package metadata info from your MSBuild project and dependency information from the [`paket.references` file](references-files.html).
+Or you can use the new `pack` support in the `.NET SDK`, that will take package metadata info from your MSBuild project and dependency information from the [`paket.references` file](references-files.html).

 - With dotnet cli you can now call: